How to crack the citizenship tests?

 In order to take the speaking test confidently, applicants need to practice speaking and constructing basic sentences.
 The applicant can also try listening to audiobooks, movies or interviews and try repeating the sentences uttered there.
 Reading children’s book and other books for beginners will help the applicant to develop reading skills as well as speaking skills.
 The applicant can also practice speaking English daily by trying to communicate with their near and dear ones.

 CIVICS TEST – The civics test for citizenship assesses the applicant’s knowledge in relation to United States history and government.
 The applicant must demonstrate that they have enough knowledge of US history and government.
 For this, The USA officer will select 10 questions that are to be asked of the applicant.
 The difficulty of the questions is proportional to the applicant’s educational background, age and so on.
-The applicant needs to correctly answer 6 out of 10 questions then only they will be able to pass the civics component of the US citizenship practice test.
+The applicant needs to correctly answer 6 out of 10 questions then only they will be able to pass the civics component of the US citizenship practice tests.

 Tips to prepare for the Civics Test